Scrummy Lane

 Step 7: Cut the dough into 9 to 12 equal(ish!) rolls.
 I usually go for 10.
 Each roll is around an inch or 2 to 3 cm in width.
 I find that a sharp bread knife is the best way to slice the dough into rolls.
 I kind of carve it lightly like I would a loaf of bread.
 There are fancier ways to cut the dough but we’re looking for quick and easy here! 😉

 Step 8: Lightly grease your baking dish with butter or spray with oil.
-Then arrange the rolls into the dish.
+Then arrange the rolls into the baking dish.
 I usually place 7 or 8 around the edge and the rest in the middle.
 It doesn’t matter if some of the rolls are touching.
 Just space them out as best you can.
 If you like, at this point you can wrap the whole dish really tightly in several layers of wrap and freeze them for another day.
 See more details in the FAQ section below if you’re interested in doing this.

 Collage of 4 images showing how to cover cinnamon scrolls while rising, pour liquid over before baking, after baking and drizzling over the icing